 24 Aug My bat detector picked up a Pipistrelle which gave good views as it flew past my window at 8.45 this evening.

 There were the usual suspects in the moth trap last night - 2 Large Yellow Underwings, a few Lesser Broad-bordered Yellow Underwings, a Flame Shoulder, several Marbled Beauties, 2 Copper Underwings and a plethora of confusong micro-moths.
-A couple of Goldfinches flew over Dove Street South this morning.

 At the Better Food Company car park there was lots of Common Toadflax and Wild Carrot in flower, while in a Richmond Road garden I was surprised to see several plants of Fools Parsley.
-Birds were again very quiet - a Greenfinch flew over the station and a Wren was calling in the garden.

 21 Aug A juvenile Blackbird appeared briefly in the garden this morning - just how many broods have there been this summer?!
 Also in the the garden several Blue and Great Tits, while a Coal Tit was singing in the park this morning.